Lyme disease: Garden landscaping

 Several landscaping practices may reduce the risk of tick bites in residential yards.
-These include keeping lawns mowed, removing leaf litter and weeds, and avoiding the use of ground cover.
-A 3-ft-wide rock or woodchip barrier is recommended to separate lawns from wood piles, woodlands, stone walls, and shrubs.
+These include keeping lawns mown, removing leaf litter and weeds and avoiding the use of ground cover.
+A 3-ft-wide rock or woodchip barrier is recommended to separate lawns from wood piles, woodlands, stone walls and shrubs.
 Without vegetation on the barrier, ticks will tend not to cross it; acaricides may also be sprayed on it to kill ticks.
 A sun-exposed tick-safe zone at least 9 ft from the barrier should concentrate human activity on the yard, including any patios, playgrounds and gardening.
 Materials such as wood decking, concrete, bricks, gravel or woodchips used on the ground under patios and playgrounds would discourage ticks there.
 An 8-ft-high fence may be added to keep deer away from the tick-safe zone.

 Occupational exposure

 Outdoor workers are at risk of Lyme disease if they work at sites with infected ticks.
 This includes construction, landscaping, forestry, brush clearing, land surveying, farming, railroad work, oil field work, utility line work, park or wildlife management.
 U.S. workers in the northeastern and north-central states are at highest risk of exposure to infected ticks.
 Ticks may also transmit other tick-borne diseases to workers in these and other regions of the country.
 Worksites with woods, bushes, high grass or leaf litter are likely to have more ticks.
 Outdoor workers should be most careful to protect themselves in the late spring and summer when young ticks are most active.